radiant-rstats/docs/model/app/dtree.md

 * Click the `Calculate` button or press `CTRL-enter` (`CMD-enter` on mac) to generate or update results
 * Enter the number of decimal places to show in the plot (default is 2 for payoffs and 4 for probabilities)
 * Provide a symbol to use for the payoffs (e.g., $ or RMB)
-* Click the download icon in the top right of your browser to _print_ either the initial or final plot to a pdf-file
+* Click the download icon in the top right of your browser to download either the initial or final plot to png file

 It is not currently possible to add a title or caption directly to the `Decision Tree` plot.